imallona/compbio_data_formats/README.md

 Using pipes (`|`): chain the `head -5` command before with  `wc -l` to make sure the number of lines was as expected (5).

+Seems a stupid thing to do?
+Actually it's a good idea to check some results during routine computational biology runs, i.e. whether the number of genes checked remains the same across samples and similar things.
+Negative and positive controls are easily transferable from wetlab to drylab [read more about unit testing in Wikipedia](https://en.wikipedia.org/wiki/Unit_testing).

 <details><summary>Answer</summary>